-Biden's speech on Afghanistan fact-checked
+Biden on Afghanistan fact-checked

 An anti-Taliban coalition seems to be forming, including Vice President @AmrullahSaleh2 and Ahmad Massoud, son of Ahmad Shah Massoud - they are in Panjsher, about three hours drive from Kabul #Afghanistan pic.twitter.com/EbuF1UXlNY— Yalda Hakim (@BBCYaldaHakim) August 16, 2021

-'The Afghan military collapsed, some time without trying to fight.'
+'The Afghan military collapsed, sometimes without trying to fight'

 It's true that the collapse of Afghan forces in the final few weeks of the conflict was dramatic.